N-W-Turash/finder/README.md

 * <b>connected-react-router</b> - A Redux binding for React Router v4.
 * <b>prop-types</b> - Runtime type checking for React props and similar objects.
 * <b>history</b> - Manage session history with JavaScript.
-* <b>react-notification-system-redux</b> - Wraps react-notification-system into a component and exposes actions and reducer.
 * <b>react-responsive-modal</b> - A simple responsive react modal compatible with React .
 * <b>react-ionicons</b> - Provides ionicons icons as React components.
 * <b>flat</b> - Take a nested Javascript object and flatten it.